ravern/cake/README.md

 default "two"
 phony "one"

-target "one", desc: "Being first isn't everything" do |ctx|
+target "one", desc: "Being first isn't everything" do |env|
   puts "Building one..."
 end

-target "two", deps: ["one"], desc: "Being the second is nothing" do |ctx|
+target "two", deps: ["one"], desc: "Being the second is nothing" do |env|
   puts "Building two..."
 end